Cards, Merchandise & More

 “He was one of the most honest, forthright people I’ve ever met,” he said.
 “A first class individual.”

 And Bill must have been equally impressed, because he called LaFollette and said he’d like to hire him “for this company called Iowa 80 Truckstop,” LaFollette recalls.
-They were in the early stages of creating and expanding CAT Scales and would LaFollette be interested in coming on board.
+They were in the early stages of creating and expanding CAT Scale and asked if LaFollette would be interested in coming on board.
 He was.

 Once again, this time in Gary LaFollette, Bill Moon showed an uncanny ability to choose the right man for the job.
 For this job, there really was no blueprint, no template to follow.
 LaFollette pretty much hit the ground running.